 Modern Range Vent Hood

-I love a gorgeous traditional kitchen with a range with oven and customized, grand, plastered range hood.
-But with a cooktop in this kitchen design, something minimal, sleek, and modern made the most sense.
+I love a gorgeous traditional kitchen with a range and customized, grand, plastered range hood.
+But a cooktop in this kitchen design felt minimal, modern and right for this design.

 Here’s the exact Italian influenced one I chose: